The Descriptive Complexity of Graph Neural Networks: Preliminaries

 \subsection{Boolean Circuits}

 A \emph{Boolean circuit} $\FC$ is a dag where all nodes except for the sources are labelled as \emph{negation}, \emph{disjunction}, or \emph{conjunction} nodes.
 Negation nodes must have in-degree $1$.
 Sources are \emph{input nodes}, and we always denote them by $X_1,\ldots,X_p$.
 Similarly, sinks are \emph{output nodes}, and we denote them by $Y_1,\ldots,Y_q$.
 The number $p$ of input nodes is the \emph{input dimension} of $\FC$, and the number $q$ of output nodes the \emph{output dimension}.
 Most of the time, we consider circuits that also have \emph{threshold nodes} of arbitrary positive in-degree, where a $\ge t$-threshold node evaluates to $1$ if at least $t$ of its in-neighbours evaluate to $1$.
 To distinguish them from the Boolean circuits over the standard basis we refer to such circuits as \emph{threshold circuits}.
 The \emph{depth} $\depth(\FC)$ of a circuit $\FC$ is the maximum length of a path from an input node to an output node.
-The \emph{order} $|\FC|$ of $\FC$ is the number of nodes.
+The \emph{order} $|\FC|$ of $\FC$ is the number of nodes, and the \emph{size} is the number of nodes plus the number of edges.

 A circuit $\FC$ of input dimension $p$ and output dimension $q$ computes a function $f_\FC:\{0,1\}^p\to\{0,1\}^q$ defined in the natural way.
 To simplify the notation, we simply denote this function by $\FC$, that is, we write $\FC(\vec x)$ instead of $f_{\FC}(\vec x)$ to denote the output of $\FC$ on input $\vec x\in\{0,1\}^p$.